Dedicated Bicycle Lane Ordinance

 The No Parking in Dedicated Bicycle Lane Ordinance prohibits on-street parking of motor vehicles in dedicated bicycle lanes.
 A dedicated bicycle lane is a portion of the roadway separated from vehicle traffic with striping and/or physical barriers for the exclusive use of bicyclists.

 The violation has a $100 fine.
 City Council approved the parking violation on October 14, 2020.

 Bicycle Friendly Driver Training Course

-If you receive a citation for parking in a dedicated bicycle lane, you have the opportunity to take the Bicycle Friendly Driver Training Class in lieu of paying the fine.
-The class is designed to teach the best practices in considering the road safety of bicyclists and other non-motorists on shared rights-of-way.
+If your request is granted, you will be required to take the Bicycle Friendly Driver Training Class and pass the exam with a score of 80% or greater.
+The class is designed to teach the best practices for the road safety of bicyclists and other non-motorists on shared roads.

-To request the training, a parking hearing must be held within 30 days of the citation issue date.
+To request the waiver, a parking hearing must be held within 30 days of the citation issue date.
 Hearings are held online or in person.
-An appointment is not required.
+An appointment is not required for an in-person hearing.
 Visit How to Resolve a Parking Citation for more information on requesting a hearing.

 Dedicated Bicycle Lane Frequently Asked Questions